 - Realty Shares

 My job on this site is to be as transparent as possible.
 There’s nothing that irks me more than someone not telling the “entire” truth when it comes to investing.

-- Patch of Land – one debt deal that is currently paying monthly
+- Patch of Land – one debt deal

 - Realty Shares – three equity and one debt deal

 I’ve since exited the Patch of Land deal and only have two Realty Shares deals remaining.